 If you are found guilty, you may make an oral or written motion to the court for a new trial.
 The motion must be made within one day after a judgment of guilty has been rendered against you.
 The judge may grant a new trial if the judge is persuaded that justice has not been done in the trial of your case.
 Only one new trial may be granted for each offense.

 If you are found guilty, and are not satisfied with the judgment of the court, you have the right to appeal your case.
-To appeal, you must file an appeal bond 2x's the fine and cost with the municipal court within 10 days of the judgment.
+To appeal, you must file an appeal bond equal to two times the fine amount and cost with the municipal court within 10 days of the judgment.

 Most Juvenile cases may also be referred directly to the Juvenile Court, at the Judge’s discretion.